aws/aws-cdk-rfcs/README.md

 ## RFC Process

-To kick off an RFC process, simply create a [new tracking issue] and follow the instructions in the template.
-The issue includes a checklist of the various stages an RFC goes through.
+To start an RFC process, create a [new tracking issue] and follow the instructions in the issue template.
+It includes a checklist of the various stages an RFC goes through.

 [new tracking issue]: https://github.com/aws/aws-cdk-rfcs/issues/new?assignees=&labels=management%2Ftracking%2C+status%2Fproposed&template=tracking-issue.md&title=proposal+title